baselinrhq/baselinr/docs/development/PARALLELISM_AND_BATCHING_PROMPT.md

 # System-Facing Instructions (for Cursor)

-You are modifying the **ProfileMesh** codebase.
+You are modifying the **Baselinr** codebase.
 Implement the following exactly:

 ---

 # 1. Create Execution Configuration Schema

-Update `profilemesh/config/schema.py`:
+Update `baselinr/config/schema.py`:

 Add a new `ExecutionConfig` class: